Could you power up your pension with a single contribution?

 If you haven’t used up your annual allowance for the current or the last three tax years, you can pay more into your pension with a single contribution.
 There are other limits that might apply to you, visit our tax year end information to find out more.

 Any single contributions you make are added to your pension pot and invested to help them grow, helping you save more for your retirement.
 While your savings could grow, their value can also go down, as investment returns aren’t guaranteed.
 This means you could get back less than you put into your plan.

 You can find out more on single contributions at tax year end, including frequently asked questions and key dates on our tax year end hub.

 In addition to tax relief from the government, we aim to give your pension savings an extra boost by adding a share of our profits to your plan each year.
 So if we do well, so do you.
 We’ve called this ProfitShare.

-Each year, we’ll aim to award ProfitShare, but there’s no guarantee we’ll be able to make an award every year.
-If we do, we add your ProfitShare reward to your plan in April and invest it in the same investment choice as your other retirement savings.
-You can take the value of it with the rest of your savings any time after age 55.
+We can't guarantee we'll be able to award ProfitShare every year.
+If we do, we add your ProfitShare award to your plan in April and invest it in the same investment choice as your other retirement savings.
+You can take the value of it with the rest of your pension savings any time after age 55.
 This will increase to age 57 from April 2028.
-You can see the value of your Profitshare account in your yearly statement, by logging into online service, or by downloading our mobile app.
+You can see the value of your ProfitShare account in your yearly statement, by logging into online service, or by downloading our mobile app.
 ProfitShare doesn't count as a contribution, so it doesn't affect your annual allowance and the contributions you can make to your plan each year.